 Moreover, we may become party to adversarial proceedings regarding our or third-party patent portfolios.
 Such proceedings could include supplemental examination or contested post-grant proceedings such as review, reexamination, inter partes review, interference or derivation proceedings before the U.S. Patent and Trademark Office ("USPTO") and challenges in U.S. District Courts.
 Patents may be subjected to opposition, post-grant review or comparable proceedings lodged in various foreign, both national and regional, patent offices.
-The legal threshold for initiating litigation or contested proceedings with a low probability of success might be initiated.
+The legal threshold for initiating litigation or contested proceedings may be low, so that even lawsuits or proceedings with a low probability of success might be initiated.
 Litigation and contested proceedings can also be expensive and time-consuming, and our adversaries in these proceedings may have the ability to dedicate substantially greater resources to prosecuting these legal actions than we can.
 We may also occasionally use these proceedings to challenge the patent rights of others.
 We cannot be certain that any particular challenge will be successful in limiting or eliminating the challenged patent rights of the third party.